-On behalf of all my colleagues, both academics and professional staff, I hope that your time at Aston is both enjoyable and rewarding, we are glad you are here.
-We know that University involves a significant personal financial commitment from students, but an Aston degree remains an excellent investment in your future, not only do our programmes provide a rigourous academic training in your chosen discipline, but Aston graduates are among the most highly regarded by employers of all kinds.
+On behalf of all my colleagues, both academics and professional staff, I hope that your time at Aston University is both enjoyable and rewarding, we are glad you are here.
+We know that university involves a significant personal financial commitment from students, but an Aston degree remains an excellent investment in your future - not only do our programmes provide a rigorous academic training in your chosen discipline, but Aston graduates are among the most highly regarded by employers of all kinds.

-The information in this Handbook introduces you to the School.
+The information in this Handbook introduces you to the School of Languages and Social Sciences.
 We hope it is useful in explaining the basics of the School's Undergraduate and Postgraduate degree programmes, together with a number of administrative details.
-If you need any help or advice, do not hesitate to contact us, your Personal Tutor, the Programme Director for your degree or the School's Student Support Team will be able to help you directly, or put you in touch with other relevant areas of the University's extensive network of support services.
+If you need any help or advice do not hesitate to contact us - your Personal Tutor, the Programme Director for your degree or the School's Student Support Team.
+All of us will be able to help you directly, or put you in touch with other relevant areas of the University's extensive network of support services.

 Lastly, I want to encourage you to make the most of your time at Aston.
 University is a unique opportunity to develop both personally and intellectually, and whether it is via your formal degree programme, attending one of the many events the School hosts, contributing to the Students' Union and its societies or through social activities, there are lots of ways to get involved.